jpdery/moobile-core-doc/Source/Classes/Dialog/Alert.md

 Sets the message.

 This method will set the message using either a string or an instance of a `Text`.
-When provided with a string, this methods creates a `Text` instance and assign the given string as its text.
+When provided with a string, this method creates a `Text` instance and assign the given string as its text.

 #### Parameters: